shirtsgroup/physical_validation/joss/paper.md

-For most of the history of molecular simulation-based research in chemistry, biophysics, physics and engineering, most users of molecular simulation packages were experts that contributed to the code base themselves or were very familiar  with the methodology used.
+For most of the history of molecular simulation-based research in chemistry, biophysics, physics and engineering, most users of molecular simulation packages were experts that contributed to the code bases themselves or were very familiar with the methodology used.
-Increased popularity of molecular simulation methods have lead to a significantly increased user base, and to an explosion of available methods.
+Increased popularity of molecular simulation methods has led to a significantly increased user base and to an explosion of available methods.
 The simulation packages are faster and more powerful than ever, and even more than before require expertise to avoid using combinations of methods and parameters that could violate physical assumptions or affect reproducibility.
-Unphysical artifacts have frequently been reported to significantly affect physical observables such as the folding of proteins or DNA, the properties of lipid bilayers, the dynamics of peptides and polymers, or properties of simple liquid (see [@Merz:2018] for further references).
+Unphysical artifacts have frequently been reported to significantly affect physical observables such as the folding of proteins or DNA, the properties of lipid bilayers, the dynamics of peptides and polymers, or properties of simple liquids (see [@Merz:2018] for further references).

 # Functionality

-`physical_validation` allows to tackle the problem of robustness in molecular simulations at two levels.
+`physical_validation` tackles the problem of robustness in molecular simulations at two levels.
-The first level is the end user level.
+The first level is the end-user level.
 `physical_validation` allows users to test their simulation results for a number of deviations from physical assumptions such as the distribution of the kinetic energy, the equipartition of kinetic energy throughout the system, the sampling